enepomnyaschih/jwidget/doc/jwidget/Mapper.md

 2. Reassign target property.
 3. Destroy the old value.

 You can override this behaviour by passing **viaNull** config option.
-It reverses mapper updating flow.
-Default flow is:

-1. Create a new value.
-2. Reassign target property.
-3. Destroy the old value.

-Setting this option to true changes the flow the next way:
+Setting it to true changes the flow the next way:

 1. Set target value to null.
 2. Destroy the old value.
 3. Create a new value.
 4. Assign target property.

+This can be useful if you want the old value to be destroyed before the new value is created.

 ### View binding